LIFTINGSAFETY

 Angle Tensions

 In the case of multi-leg slings, the angle between the legs is critical.
 The actual tension on each leg increases when the angle between the legs increases as shown in the diagram opposite.
-For this reason all general purpose chain slings are given a rating based upon use at 90º inc. angle.
+For this reason, all general-purpose chain slings are given a rating based on use at 90º inc. angle.
 The included angle between the legs should never exceed 120º.

 Angle Headroom Examples